PROMETHIA-27/dependency_injection_like_bevy_from_scratch/src/introductions.md

 # Introductions

+*Note: this book contains runnable examples.
+You can click the play button to see their output!*

 ## What is this book about?

 Several rust libraries use a pattern something like this (in this example, bevy):